In this post, I will cover building a portable USB device charging kit and how that fits well into your preps.

 Note On Electrical Safety

-- I am fortunate in that I have two separate circuits running into my pantry, one 15 amp, and one 20 amp.
-That is because I built this room myself and had an electrician an the separate circuits to our circuit box.
-The two 8 outlet surge protectors are plugged into two separate circuits.
+- Fortunately, I have two separate circuits running into my pantry, one 15 amp and one 20 amp.
+That is because I built this room myself and had an electrician and the separate circuits to our circuit box.
+The two 8-outlet surge protectors are plugged into two separate circuits.

-- Second, everything is displayed at once for the pictures I used for this guide.
+- Second, everything is displayed simultaneously for the pictures I used for this guide.
 That IS NOT where I keep most of my devices.
 The power banks, for example, are in their own device charging kit and in the appropriate bag or location.